 As you can see in Figure 12: Snapshot control panel, snapshots are detailed in a table.
-You can copy this table to clipboard as a text-CSV formatted table by clicking on this text result and may be filter it (like removing lines), click on the button.
-You will see the text appear in a dialog.
+You can copy this table to clipboard as a text-CSV formatted table by clicking on CTRL+C or or button.
+If you want to see this text result and may be filter it (like removing lines), click on Edit/CTRL+C button.
+You will see the text appea in a dialog.